btbristow/bookstore-management-api/docs/reference/patch-books.md

 ### Success response

 A successful `PATCH` returns `200 OK` along with the complete book object.
-This includes updated properties.
+This includes updated property values.

 ### Error responses

-An error response contains one of the following HTTP response status codes.

-An error response contains one of the following HTTP response status codes.
+An error response contains one of the following HTTP status codes.

 | Status Code             | Description                                       |
 |-------------------------|---------------------------------------------------|